team-ocean/veros/doc/tutorial/analysis.rst

     vsf_depth['Time'] = vsf_depth['Time'] / 360.
     vsf_depth.Time.attrs['units'] = 'year'

-We also plot a time series of the overturning minimum between 40°N and 60°N and 550-1800m depth:
+Let's select values of array by labels instead of integer location and plot a time series of the overturning minimum between 40°N and 60°N and 550-1800m depth:

 .. ipython:: python